(October 1, 2017 - September 30, 2018)

 Persons with disabilities will have meaningful access to integrated employment and be paid at least minimum wage.

-4.0 - SUPPORTED DECISION MAKING
+4.0 - ALTERNATIVE DECISION MAKING

 With needed supports, individuals with disabilities will be able to make everyday decisions about their lives, including matters related to where they live, how their money is managed, and their healthcare.